cyrilletuzi/vscode-angular-schematics/walkthroughs/scm-clean.md

 ## Check your Git status

-This extension uses Angular CLI to generate new components, services, modules, etc.
+This extension uses Angular CLI to generate new components, services, etc.

 While a generation mainly *add* new files, it can also *modify* existing files.
 For example, when generating a component, the nearest module file will be updated to add the component declaration in the `NgModule`.